sotirisf/Umbraco-VirtualNodes/README.md

-Let you specify one or more document types that will be excluded from Umbraco-generated URLs, thus making them "invisible".
+Lets you specify one or more document types that will be excluded from Umbraco-generated URLs, thus making them "invisible".
 Those can be used as grouping nodes and they will not appear as part of the URL.

 ##Usage
 After you install the package, you will have to add one appSettings entry to your web.config file, as follows: